Omnisolver: an extensible interface to Ising spin glass solvers: Conclusions

 \section{Conclusions}

-We provide the community interested in quantum computing with a tool which provides an extensible framework allowing for communication with various computational backends.
-These can include various numerical solvers to these instances as well as actual quantum computing devices, such as the D-Wave annealer.
+We provide the community interested in quantum computing with an extensible framework allowing for communication with various computational backend for solving Ising spin--glasses or QUBOs.
+The plugins for the framework may implement numerical algorithms as well as serve as interfaces to actual computing devices.

-During the development of our future solver backends, we will provide accompanying plugins for \texttt{omnisolver} in order to provide a unified input/output interface.
-The broader community is also encouraged to provide their own implementations when coming up with interesting approaches to solving Ising instances.
+We plan further development of plugins for Omnisolver, which already contains implementations of such algorithms as exhaustive search or parallel tempering.
+The community is also encouraged to provide their own implementations when coming up with interesting approaches to solving Ising instances.